How the public is betting the Rams vs. Bucs in the NFC Divisional round

 Rams vs. Bucs: Point Spread

-The Bucs are 3-point favorites.
-55% of handle is on the Rams to cover and 52% of total bets are on the Bucs to cover.
+The Bucs are 2.5-point favorites.
+58% of handle and 53% of bets are on Rams to cover.

 Is the public right?